 Famous big department stores such as Harrods, Fortnum and Mason and Liberty are open on Sundays.
 Westfield shopping centres (White City and Stratford) also open on Sundays.

 Restaurants in central London are always open on Sundays (except if it happens to be Christmas Day!) band you can walk, shop and dine in the most popular tourist spots in London such as Regent Street, Oxford Street, Soho, Leicester Square and Piccadilly Circus, just to name a few.

-Treat yourself to a traditional Sunday roast
+Treat yourself to a traditional Sunday Roast

 What better way to end the week than with lashings of gravy over beef or lamb or nut roast with all the trimmings of stuffing, parsnips, Yorkshire puddings and pigs in blankets.
 To experience a truly traditional roast dinner, one of the best places to go to is a pub.
 Some of the best spots are The Harwood Arms in Fulham, Blacklock Soho in Soho and Bike shed Motorcycle Club in Shoreditch.
 And of course, if you’re visiting Spitalfields Market, you’ll find plenty of pubs serving up roast dinners every Sunday.

-Guided Tours available on a Sunday
+Guided Tours available on Sundays

 Walking tours are available mostly during the weekends in London, some famous walking tours include Jack the Ripper walking tour or Changing of the guard walking tour or the famous Harry Potter locations walking tour.

-Explore a different neighbourhood
+Explore a different London neighbourhood